-Summit School of Ahwatukee Mathematics inspires deep understanding, critical thinking and confidence in Preschool through Eighth Grade
+Summit School Mathematics inspires deep understanding, critical thinking and confidence in Preschool through Eighth Grade

 Using research-based activities from the Erikson Institute’s Big Ideas in Early Mathematics, preschool students develop strong foundational numeracy skills that align with Summit Core Standards.
 Numeracy is embedded daily in all core content areas, and is also introduced through large and small group activities.